 Design and features of the multi-role missile

 The low cost, covert, flexible LMM missile features soft launch design and has a shelf life of 15 years.
-It has immediate launch, high lethality, as well as fire on-the-move capabilities.
+It has immediate launch, high lethality and fire on-the-move capabilities.
 It is controlled by a highly accurate control actuator system.

-The versatile design of the weapon system allows it to be configured to function as an all-in-one weapon system for larger naval platforms and as a hybrid missile / gun system fitted with LMM and integrated with naval guns.
+The versatile design of the weapon system allows it to be configured to function as an all-in-one weapon system for larger naval platforms or as a hybrid missile/gun system fitted with LMM and integrated with naval guns.
 It can also be customised for integration on a fast patrol boat.

 Guidance for the LMM missile is provided from an optical tracker system attached to the launch platform.
 The missile can be operated in multiple secure guidance modes including laser beam riding, automatic guidance and laser designation to ensure precision attack of targets with man-in-the-loop.
 It can also be equipped with IR terminal homing guidance with INS and GPS navigation, as well as semi-active laser guidance.